centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 Here comes a final part of this post.
 Maybe the most important one.

-Not only mass client reconnections create a load on session backend but also a huge load can be created on your main application database.
+Not only mass client re-connections could create a significant load on session backend but also a huge load on your main application database.
 Why?
 Because WebSocket applications are stateful.
 Clients rely on a stream of messages coming from a backend to maintain its state actual.
 As soon as connection dropped client tries to reconnect.
 But it some scenarios it also wants to restore its actual state.
 What if client reconnected after 3 seconds?
 How many state updates it could miss?
 Nobody knows.
 So to make sure state is actual client tries to get it from application database.
 This is again a spike in load in massive reconnect scenario.
 In can be really painful with many active connections.

-So what I think is nice to have is effective and performant sliding window cache of messages inside each channel where we can't afford to miss messages.
+So what I think is nice to have for scenarios where we can't afford to miss messages (like in chat-like apps for example) is having effective and performant sliding window cache of messages inside each channel.
 Keep this cache in fast in-memory storage.
 Redis suits well for this task too.
 It's possible to keep message cache in Redis List or Redis Stream data structures.

-So as soon as client reconnects it can restore its state from fast in-memory storage without even quering your database.
+So as soon as client reconnects it can restore its state from fast in-memory storage without even querying your database.
 Very good!
 You can also create your own Websocket fallback implementation (like Long-Polling) utilizing that sliding window message cache.

 ## Conclusion